 The union is not a party to the dissolution of marriage and therefore cannot be ordered by the court to accept a QDRO.
 Most employers and other organizations if requested to do so will provide guidelines dealing with QDRO forms they will find acceptable.
 Your attorney will assist you in drafting a...Read more »

 The short answer is no. As long as the court order is in effect, all parties must comply.
 The solution may be to file what's called a "Petition to Modify Allocation of Parental Responsibilities."
-Consult a lawyer for details on how to go about doing that in your particular case.
-Also, if there is...Read more »
+Consult a lawyer for details on how to go about doing that in your particular case....Read more »

 My stepdaughters BIRTHMOTHER has not seen or spoken to her in 7 years.
 I have been the active mother in the relationship.
 She calls me mom, shes under my insurance and ive financially and emotionally supported her since the day I met her.
 Her BIRTHMOTHER has been taken to court and my husband has...
 Read more »